Apeksh742/Supervisely-DTL-code/README.md

 Other details such as how to create them, run them, and use them can be found [here](https://docs.supervise.ly/data-manipulation/index)

 ## Usage
-You can this json code directly to populate your dataset.
+You can this json code to populate your dataset and customise it also.